wp-plugins/am-events/readme.txt

             $venues = wp_get_post_terms($postId, 'am_venues');
             $eventCategories = wp_get_post_terms($postId, 'am_event_categories');

-            // All the other functions used for posts like
+            // All the other wordpress functions used for normal posts like
             // the_title() and the_content() work just like with normal posts.

             // ...
 DISPLAY POST CONTENT HERE ... //